lmu-cmsi1010-fall2025-gmarzo/lab-instructions/Lab01_Instructions.md

 A couple of hints:
 - Make sure to save each number to their own variable first
 - Check out the slides for the right mathmatical syntax
-- Try so solve the math out by hand first
+- Try to solve the math out by hand first
 - Save the final result to it's own variable